openae-io/datasets/pmma-plate-sources/README.md

 The PMMA plate is excited using three distinct AE sources:

-1. Pencil lead breaks
+1. Pencil-lead breaks (Hsu-Nielsen source with 0.5 mm leads)
-2. Salt trickle
+2. Pulsing by the AMSY-6 acoustic emission measurement system with 30 Vpp
-3. Pulsing by the measurement system
+3. Salt trickling from a salt shaker, positioned approximately 20 cm away

 ![Measurement setup](setup.png)